 • By phoning our customer services team.

-• By looking at notices in our branch or agencies.
+• By looking at notices in our agencies.

 11.2 On our accounts we generally:

-• Calculate interest on a sum deposited in cash or by electronic transfer, from the day we receive it.
-Any sums received by us outside normal business hours, or on a non working day will be treated as having been received when we are next open for business on a working day.
+• Calculate interest on a sum deposited in cash, by electronic transfer, or by cheque, from the day we receive it.
+Any sums received by us outside normal business hours, or on a non-working day will be treated as having been received when we are next open for business on a working day.

 • Calculate interest on a sum withdrawn up to and including the day before the day you make the withdrawal.